adrianlzr/okta-scim-python-flask/README.md

     * Client ID: The client_id of the OIDC app created above
     * Client SECRET: The client_secret of the OIDC app created above
 * Save and Authenticate with the App to generate the Access Token
-##### ℹ️ Disclaimer: Currently, the SCIM Server [RequireAuth module](https://github.com/adrianlazar-personal/okta-scim-python-flask/blob/master/core/RequireAuth.py) can only verify the Token Validity Remotely.
-This module allows you to disable Okta as the default Authorization Provider: *@auth_required(method="oauth2", **okta=False**)*.
-The second paramter "okta" is not a required parameter, and it's default value is set to **True**.

 # Bugs?
 If you find any bugs with this SCIM server please open a new Issue and it will be investigated.